16 Treatment effect models

 - Are \(b_1 = 0\) and \(b_2 = 0\) ?

-9. In the right side of this model only \(\varepsilon_{i,j}\) is a random variable.
-The other two are constants.
+9. On the right side of this model, only \(\varepsilon_{i,j}\) is a random variable; the other two are constants.
 What is the expected value of \(Y_{1,j}\)?

 What is the expected values \(\bar{Y}_1\)?